 There must be one element of act, means and purpose for a case to be human trafficking.

 Human trafficking is a serious crime.
-Victims of human trafficking are tricked into exploitive situations and are most likely to be victims of organized crime.
+Victims of human trafficking are tricked into exploitive situations and are most likely to be victims of organised crime.
 They may have:

 Human Trafficking is defined as the recruitment, transportation, transfer, harboring or receipt of persons, by means of threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
 Exploitation shall include, at a minimum, the exploitation of the prostitution of others or other forms of sexual exploitation, forced labour or services, slavery or practices similar to slavery, servitude or the removal, manipulation or implantation of organs.